• Skip to primary navigation

 • 1 lb skinless boneless chicken thighs

-• ½ cup pineapple diced into 1-inch chunks
+• ½ cup pineapple diced into 1-inch chunks (or thawed frozen/canned pineapple chunks, liquids strained)

 • ½ medium onion sliced